Both Unix and Windows have built in ways to restart services within the environment.

 To delete a specific log, in the web UI, navigate to that specific log inside of your Log Set and click on the (x) to the far right of your log’s name you wish to delete.
 This will remove that log and all of its data permanently.

-To delete your account, please contact support through the Web UI Support ticket request and one of our team will assist with cancelling your account.
+To delete your account, please contact firstname.lastname@example.org and one of our representatives will be in touch to help.

 Currently log entries are limited to 8192 characters, if your log entry runs over this amount then it will be truncated where the excess log will be a new entry in the UI.